Driven to Write ponders lost hopes with Jaguar’s 2003 R-D6 concept.

 A four-seat coupé combining (relatively) compact dimensions, short overhangs and the sort of poised and planted stance that had been missing from Jaguar designs for decades.
 The voluptuous shoulders and cropped tail suggested the E-type without being obvious about it, even if the so-called ‘coffin-lid’ hatch was a straight lift from the fabled Sixties icon.

 In short, and to coin Jaguar’s own advertising – R-D6 was gorgeous.
-Coupled with an interior style as far removed from Jaguar’s traditional gin palace environment as was then deemed possible, here at last was a Jaguar that hinted at an edgier, more urban aesthetic; one that suggested exactly where Inspector Morse could go take a running jump.
+Coupled with an interior style as far removed from Jaguar’s traditional gin palace environment as was then deemed possible, here was a Jaguar that spoke of an edgier, more contemporary aesthetic, one that suggested exactly where Inspector Morse could go take a running jump.

-However, by 2003 Jaguar was (inevitably) making huge losses and their Ford paymasters had no stomach to bankroll such an unproven and risky niche model.
-Besides, they were yet to be convinced that Jaguar’s retro stance required recalibration, so R-D6 was as much a statement to them as to the public.
+However, by 2003 Jaguar was (inevitably) making huge losses and furthermore, their Ford paymasters lacked the stomach (or creative vision to bankroll such an unproven and risky niche model.
+Besides, they had yet to be convinced that Jaguar’s retro stance required recalibration, so R-D6 was as much a statement to them as to the wider public.

-What the marque lacks is a model that can really ignite people’s passion again.
-To do this they need to take risks, but there appears to be little appetite at JLR for that.
+What the marque lacks is a model that can really ignite people’s passion.
+To do this there is a necessity to take risks, but there appears to be little appetite at JLR for that.
 Perhaps R-D6’s moment has passed anyway.
-When Audi, on the back of a positive reception for the TT Sportback at the recent Paris show admit they’ll probably realise it as a crossover, you know where the market is heading.
+When you see the likes of Audi, on the back of a positive reception for the TT Sportback at the recent Paris show admit they’ll probably realise it as a crossover, you know where the market is heading.

-But returning for a moment to the subject of Sir William; for him, art always came a close second to business.
-Therefore, had he felt the model he needed was a crossover, he’d have moved heaven and earth to make one.
-That’s worth remembering when Jaguar launches its version of the breed.
+But returning for a moment to the subject of Sir William, for him, art always came a close second to business.
+Therefore, had he believed the model he needed was a crossover, he’d have moved heaven and earth to make one.
+That’s worth remembering when Jaguar launches its own version of the breed.